 In spite of her brothers discouraging words, she finds the courage within to pursue her dream.
 Emboldened by a chance encounter with a real maestro and recalling a secret from her mother, Mimi eventually conducts a very different kind of orchestra—one where everyone is invited!

-A modern picture book fable about inclusivity, ambition, and following your heart, Mimi and the Golden Baton will have children ages 3-6 cheering as she takes on risks and defies the naysayers.
+A modern picture book fable about inclusivity, ambition, and following your heart, Mimi and the Gold Baton will have children ages 3-6 cheering as she takes on risks and defies the naysayers.
 Through her quest to become a mousetro, Mimi finds an unlikely orchestra, symbolizing musicians of all stripes coming together.

 Mimi and the Gold Baton reminds us all that there’s room on the stage for everyone!